erwinvaneyk/cryptotrader/README.md

 #cryptotrader

-Trading platform for various cryptocurrencies (BTC, LTC)
+Trading platform for various cryptocurrencies (BTC, LTC).
+At the moment the application is avaliable as a commandline interface (CLI).
+In future versions a graphical user interface will be added.

 ##Installation
 1. Download the sources and configure it as a maven-project in Eclipse.